pkelchte/h1b/README.md

 ## Step 2.
 Form I-129 and DOL-certified LCA to USCIS ($325 + $500 + $1500)

-Form I-129 has to be filled in, and additional evidence has to be compiled and submitted with it.
+Form I-129 has to be filled in, and additional evidence has to be compiled for the following 5 requirements.

-There are 4 requirements for the H-1B transfer for which evidence has to be submitted:

 1. There is an employer-employee relationship with the petitioner
 2. The job must qualify as a specialty occupation